From Split/Trogir Small group tour to Dubrovnik with stop in Ston

 The first stop is in Ston, a small town famous for its impressive walls and oyster farms (though oysters aren’t part of this tour).
 Here, you’ll get about 45 minutes to stretch, sip coffee, and take stunning shots of the Ston walls.

 What makes this stop worthwhile?
-The views from the walls are breathtaking and perfect for photos.
+The views from the walls are breathtaking and great for photos.
 Some reviews mention that the time here is a bit limited, but it’s enough to get a sense of the place.
 As one traveler said, “Ston was OK, but there’s not enough time in Ston,” which is a gentle reminder to keep your expectations realistic for a quick stop.

 Arriving in Dubrovnik: A Guided Walk Through the Old Town